 IoT is a technology that can be applied to many different fields and is usually categorized into Consumer IoT, industrial IoT, Healthcare IoT, and Governmental IoT.

-This makes account-based marketing an ideal strategy for acquiring new customers for IoT companies, as it helps you to target either a few large key accounts or accounts in a specific industry.
+This makes ABM an ideal strategy for acquiring customers for IoT companies, as it helps you to target large key accounts or accounts in a specific industry.

 If you are only targeting a few high-value accounts with high revenue potential, treating each account as a market of one would make sense.

 You could also use the "ABM Lite" approach.

 This is when you target a few hundred accounts within a specific industry or vertical. where you adjust your content and case study to their create custom for one specific industry or customizing a white paper with the target accounts logo on it.

 You could use an ABM-Demand generation hybrid where you want to target a few thousand accounts using very targeted advertising, events or inbound marketing campaigns.
 This big difference from most demand generation strategies is that you do not score leads, but marketing qualified accounts (MQAs).

 Whatever approach is the best for your IoT company, an account-based marketing strategy will help you to reach the right fit buyers in multiple channels at the scale you need.

 According to Gartner, the typical buying group for a complex B2B solution involves six to 10 decision-makers.
 Each of these decision-makers is usually “armed” with four or five pieces of information they’ve gathered independently through online research.